syedansfraz/MySQL/Ecommerce_order_mgmt/README.md

-# 📚 Advanced Library Management System (MySQL Only)
+# 📚 Library Management System (MySQL Only)

-This project is a complete MySQL-only implementation of a Library Management System.
+This Mini-project is a complete MySQL-only implementation of a Library Management System.
 It includes:

 - Tables with constraints and relationships
 - Sample data